hussaino03/SmartList/README.md

-# SmartList
+# QuestLog

-SmartList is a gamified productivity web application built with React and backed by a MongoDB database.
+QuestLog is a gamified productivity web application built with React and backed by a MongoDB database.
 It helps users manage their tasks while providing a rewarding experience through a level-up system and leaderboard competition.

 ## Features